 This tree is best used for windbreaks or hedges.
 It tolerates most soils if moist.
 Rockefeller center decorates a Norway Spruce each year for holidays.

 Red Spruce– Picea rubens

 One of the most important forest trees in the Northeast.
 It’s used for sounding boards in musical instruments.
 It provides food and shelter for various mammals and birds.
 It makes up to 25% of the diet of White-winged Crossbill.

 Because of its abundance, many birds and small mammals depend on this tree for food and cover.
 It’s also an important species for soil stability, watershed value, and is widely used in parks as a shade tree.

 This tree is often used for landscaping around homes and office buildings, as it can easily be sheared as a hedge.
 Gray and red squirrels, deer, mice, and 16 species of songbirds eat its seeds.
 It’s also used for windbreaks and screens along fields, and around campsites.

 Jack Pine– Pinus banksiana

-This species is an important habitat and breading area of endangered Kirtland’s warbler.
+This species is an important habitat and breeding area of endangered Kirtland’s warbler.
 Whitetail Deer browse saplings, porcupines eat the bark, red squirrels, chipmunks, goldfinches, mice, and robins eat the seeds.
 It’s planted to aid in the stabilization of watersheds and is an important timber tree.